megaptera-helvetiae/eco-evo-interactions/content/authors/Teresa_Peil/_index.md

 - Master Students
 ---

 Teresa is currently visiting us for an internship.
 She is a Master student in Marine Biology at the University of Rostock.
 Teresa is particularly interested in gaining a deeper understanding of aquatic microbial ecology, global change biology, and the biogeochemistry of oceans.
-She is currently working with Isidora hunting the free-living relatives of _Olavius algarvensis_ symbionts.
+During her internship, she is hunting the free-living relatives of _Olavius algarvensis_ symbionts with Isidora.